LwRed/RyloDesktopApp/README.md

 INSTALL NOTES
 ---
-You need a Mac with Intel or M1/MX chip
+You need a Mac with Intel or M1/Mx chip
+With Visual Studio Code or Js Editor :
-In the terminal / Visual Studio Code > npm install
+In the terminal in Visual Studio Code > npm install
-In the node_modules, replace the automaticaly installed core-js files with the uncompressed core-js.zip files stored in /bin folder.
-For Rylo app to Work, you nedd these modified core-js files.
+In the node_modules, replace the automaticaly installed standard "core-js" files with the uncompressed core-js.zip files stored in /bin folder (For Rylo app to Work, you need these modified "core-js" files).
 Don't delele /bin folder

 RUN STEP